samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 export default Questions;
 ```

 There are a few important things going on in this file.
 First, as mentioned before, you are creating a stateful component that will hold the questions available in your backend API.
 So, to do it properly, you are starting your component with the `questions` property set to `null` and, when React finishes mounting your component (which triggers the `componentDidMount` method), you are issuing a GET request (through the `axios.get` call) to your backend.
-In the meanwhile between your request and the answer from the backend, React renders your component with a message saying "loading questions..." (it does so because you instructed it to behave like that by adding `this.state.questions === null &&` before the message).
+In the meantime between your request and the response from the backend, React renders your component with a message saying "loading questions..." (it does so because you instructed it to behave like that by adding `this.state.questions === null &&` before the message).

 > **Note:** This component is touching a topic that was not addressed in this article, [the Lifecycle of React Components](https://reactjs.org/docs/react-component.html#the-component-lifecycle).
 In this case, you are just using one of the extension points provided by React, the `componentDidMount` method.
 You don't really need to understand how this works to follow this tutorial but, after finishing it, make sure you learn about this topic.

 Then, whenever Axios gets a response from the backend, you put the `data` returned inside a constant called `questions`, and you update the state of the component (`this.setState`) with it.
 This update, as you already learned, triggers a re-render and makes React show all the questions retrieved.

-Now, regarding of how your questions are shown, you are using a bunch of `div` elements with CSS classes provided by Bootstrap to create a nice [_Card_ component](https://getbootstrap.com/docs/4.1/components/card/).
+Now, in relation to how your questions are shown, you are using a bunch of `div` elements with CSS classes provided by Bootstrap to create a nice [_Card_ component](https://getbootstrap.com/docs/4.1/components/card/).
 If you want to tweak how this card is shown, make sure to check the docs.

 Besides that, note that you are using a component called `Link` (from `react-router-dom`) to make this redirect users to the following path when clicked: `/question/${question.id}`.
-In the next section, you will create a component to the answers to a question chosen by the user.
+In the next section, you will create a component to show the answers to a question chosen by the user.

 So, as you already understand how your component behaves, the next thing you will need to do is to update the code of your `App` component to use your new component: